RaviShankar000/GorillaPresenter/README.md

 # Gorilla Presenter

 Gorilla Presenter is a complete presentation tool packed into **a single HTML file**.
-Everything lives there: the slides themselves, the editor, a media recorder, and supporting resources.
+Everything lives there: the slides themselves, the editor, a media recorder (for desktop Chrome, Brave, and Firefox), and supporting resources.
 You don't need to install any apps or rely on an internet connection—just open the file in a regular web browser.

 (Quick note for iPhone or iPad users: you'll need Microsoft Edge, since it's currently the only mobile browser that lets you open local HTML files from the device's file system.)